 In 1981 an elevator, central air conditioning, and new glass entrance doors were installed.
 A dedication service was held on January 11, 1981.
-In 1987 Central Air Conditioning was installed in the Educational Wing as well as in the Fellowship Hall (Known as Otterbein Hall which is located on the basement level of the Educational Wing).
+In 1987 Central Air Conditioning was installed in the Education Building as well as in the Fellowship Hall (Known as Otterbein Hall which is located on the basement level of the Educational Building).

 The steeple was added to the building in 1997 from memorial money given by various persons and lights were added to shine on it at night.
 A new lighted church sign replaced the old wooden one outside at the comer of the building (Church & Mill Streets) in 2001, from the bequeath of Faye Bean.

 The Tyler Memorial United Methodist Church celebrated 100 years of ministry October 14, 2007.